Shuffling: Corgi

 This method is similar to 52 pickup and also useful for beginners.
-Also known as the Chemmy, Irish, wash, scramble, hard shuffle, smooshing, schwirsheling, or washing the cards, this involves simply spreading the cards out face down, and sliding them around and over each other with one's hands.
+Also known as the Chemmy, Irish, wash, scramble, hard shuffle, ice cream, smooshing, or washing the cards, this involves simply spreading the cards out face down, and sliding them around and over each other with one's hands.
 Then the cards are moved into one pile so that they begin to intertwine and are then arranged back into a stack.
 Statistically random shuffling is achieved after approximately one minute of smooshing.
-Smooshing has been largely popularized by Simon Hofman.

 Mongean

 The Mongean shuffle, or Monge's shuffle, is performed as follows (by a right-handed person): Start with the unshuffled deck in the left hand and transfer the top card to the right.
 Then repeatedly take the top card from the left hand and transfer it to the right, putting the second card at the top of the new deck, the third at the bottom, the fourth at the top, the fifth at the bottom, etc. The result, if one started with cards numbered consecutively $\scriptstyle 1, 2, 3, 4, 5, 6, \dots, 2n$, would be a deck with the cards in the following order: $\scriptstyle 2n, 2n-2, 2n-4, \dots, 4, 2, 1, 3, \dots, 2n-3, 2n-1$.
+It is named after Gaspard Monge, who wrote about it in 1773.